-A caregiver/personal care attendant/CNA is a caregiver that provides various personal care and related paraprofessional services in accordance with an established plan of care and provides for the personal needs and comfort of clients in their homes throughout Marin County, California.
+A personal caregiver is a caregiver that provides various personal care and related paraprofessional services in accordance with an established plan of care and provides for the personal needs and comfort of clients in their homes throughout Marin County, California.

-- Premium pay including holiday pay, accrued sick time and direct deposit offered
+- Competitive pay including holiday pay, accrued sick time, and overtime pay

 - Performance and skill-based pay increases